dotnet/docs/docs/csharp/advanced-topics/expression-trees/expression-trees-interpreting.md

 Now, let's write some code to examine the structure of an *expression tree*.
 Every node in an expression tree is an object of a class that is derived from `Expression`.

-That design makes visiting all the nodes in an expression tree a relatively straight forward recursive operation.
+That design makes visiting all the nodes in an expression tree a relatively straightforward recursive operation.
 The general strategy is to start at the root node and determine what kind of node it is.

 If the node type has children, recursively visit the children.
 At each child node, repeat the process used at the root node: determine the type, and if the type has children, visit each of the children.